There is no better way to start a piece on the benefits of talking to yourself than to quote Mr. Jones.

-Talking to yourself enables you to concentrate on your weaknesses.
+Self-talk enables you to concentrate on your weaknesses.
 Such deliberate practice can significantly improve your language level.

 If you discuss most of these subjects with yourself, I can guarantee you that you'll be able to talk with every native speaker about almost anything you want.
 Isn't it a definition of being fluent?

-It’s really perfectly normal.
+It's perfectly normal.
 Do you know that computer scientists do it as well (not that it means anything!)?